Package 'iotables'

 rows_to_add

-A data frame or a named numeric vector.
+A data frame or a named numeric vector containing the new row(s).

 row_names